Apply now to the International Economy and Business MSc Program

 The purpose of the interview is to measure applicants’ verbal competences, as well as to learn about their motivation for joining a program.
 Interviews are evaluated, among others, on the basis of how successful applicants are in communicating their ideas, what career plans they have in mind or how they think they can benefit from the Master’s program in order to meet their future goals.

-The economic analysis of current political and international issues.
+Written exam – economic analysis of current political and international issues

 The entrance exam is composed of the writing of an essay.
 The questions of the essay are so broad that they make it possible to measure and evaluate how well-informed the applicant is in public political and international issues.
 In the analysis, it is expected that the terms, and methods used in the economic literature come up and be examined straight and to the point.
 The applicant has to choose one of the 4-6 topics and provide an independent analysis and opinion on the issue in 2-3 pages of length, while referring to the adequate terminology and processes connected generally to the matter.